 Campus Safety is a shared responsibility of the Neumann University Community.
-The best protection against campus crime is an aware, informed, alert campus community where students, faculty and staff use reason and caution.
+Clearly, the best protection against campus crime is an aware, informed, alert campus community where students, faculty and staff use reason and caution.
 Many of our students, faculty, staff, and visitors do not experience crime at Neumann University, however, despite our best efforts, crimes sometimes occur.
-This information is provided because of our commitment to campus safety and to comply with the federal law, The Jeanne Clery Act https://www.clerycenter.org/the-clery-act The report is distributed annually by university e-mail to all enrolled students, faculty, and staff.
+This information is provided because of our commitment to campus safety and to comply with the federal law, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)).
+The report is distributed annually by university e-mail to all enrolled students, faculty, and staff.
 The report is also available from the Campus Safety web site.
-Copies of the report may be obtained from the Department of Campus Safety located in the Rocco A. Abessinio Building room 100 or by calling 610-361-5410.
+Copies of the report may be obtained from the Department of Campus Safety located in the Rocco A. Abessinio Building room 123 or by calling 610-558-5584.
 All prospective employees may obtain a copy from the Human Resources Office located in the Rocco A. Abessinio Building.
 The University Admissions Office will provide copies of the report on request.
 This report is meant to be useful to the Neumann Community and the Department of Campus Safety encourages everyone to read it.
-Any concerns, questions, or comments about federal or state law requirements or Neumann's compliance with these laws, please contact the Director of Campus Safety at 610-361-5410 or through email at StrofeL@neumann.edu.
+Any concerns, questions, or comments about federal or state law requirements or Neumann's compliance with these laws, please contact the Director of Campus Safety at 610-558-5584 or through email at Francisl@neumann.edu.